zama-ai/concrete-ml/README.md

 If you have built awesome projects using Concrete ML, feel free to let us know and we'll link to them!

+## Contributing

+To contribute to Concrete ML, please refer to this [section](docs/developer-guide/contributing.md).

 ## Citing Concrete ML

 To cite Concrete ML, notably in academic papers, please use the following entry, which list authors by order of first commit: